-Day-to-day, I serve as the Minister at All Souls Unitarian Universalist Church of Braintree and the Unitarian Universalist Chaplain at Wellesley College, supporting young adults of all faiths (and no faith).
+Day-to-day, I serve as the Minister at All Souls Unitarian Universalist Church of Braintree.
 I am an affiliated community minister at Arlington Street Church in Boston’s Back Bay, and I sing in their choir.
-I’m also a musician and leader at The Sanctuary Boston, a community of worship and connection grounded in Unitarian Universalism and open to seekers of all kinds.
+I’m also a musician and Worship Arts Lead at The Sanctuary Boston, a community of worship and connection grounded in Unitarian Universalism and open to seekers of all kinds.

 Growing up deeply connected to Judaism, I always wanted to learn from all faith traditions and seek wisdom wherever it could be found.
 I was a Jewish Studies major in college, I did a community organizing fellowship with the Jewish Organizing Initiative, and I even studied at Hebrew College Rabbinical School.
 When I first found Unitarian Universalism, it was the open, pluralistic community I had always sought.
 It wasn’t long before I saw that I could best serve the world as a UU minister, and I transferred to Andover Newton Theological School and graduated with my Masters of Divinity.
 After a long journey, I was ordained on May 1, 2016.